ElektraInitiative/PermaplanT/doc/decisions/frontend_state_management.md

 ### Server State

-[React Query](https://react-query-v3.tanstack.com/) will be used for managing asynchronous state
+[React Query](https://react-query-v3.tanstack.com/) will be used for managing asynchronous state.

 #### Rationale

-React Query is a feature rich, up to date library for managing asynchronous data.
+React Query is a feature rich, up-to-date library for managing asynchronous data.

 ## Implications